+Income-driven repayment plans may be a good way to manage student loan debt.
 If the Loan Simulator indicates that you will do better with an income-driven repayment (IDR) plan, you still have plenty of options.
 The following options are available:

 Revised Pay As You Earn Repayment (REPAYE) Plan

-Participants pay 10% of their discretionary income (total household income less 150% of the poverty guideline for family size in your state) for up to 20 years if all loans are for undergraduate study and up to 25 years is at least some loans are for graduate work.
-Your payments are calculated each year based on your tax return and current family size.
+Participants pay 10% of their discretionary income (total household income less 150% of the poverty guideline for law size in your state) for up to 20 years if all loans are for undergraduate study and up to 25 years is at least some loans are for graduate work.
+Your payments are calculated each year based on your tax return and current law size.
 Based on income, the payments may exceed the payments of the 10 year repayment plan.

 Pay As You Earn Repayment (PAYE) Plan

 Participants likewise pay 10% of their discretionary income as adjusted annually.
 Household income is considered only if a joint return is filed with your spouse.
 The plan lasts for up to 20 years and never pays more than the 10 year plan.

 This plan last 20 years if your loan was taken after 7/1/14 and 25 years if taken prior to that date.
 Your monthly payment is 10-15% of your discretionary income and will not exceed a 10-year payment plan.
 Your payments are calculated annually based on income and law size.
 Your spouse’s income will be considered if you file a joint return.